Coaching is one of the most popular forms of teaching and learning experience nowadays.

 Assume a group of people registered for participation in the “Make your wishes come true” coaching sessions.
 While participating, they all share experiences and faith factors towards the efficiency of the training increases.

-Let’s say there is a client who has tendencies of overthinking and that stands in their way of making good decisions.
+Let’s say there is a client who has tendencies of overthinking, and that stands in their way of making good decisions.
 Within transformational coaching, the coach should implement various techniques and strategies to help the client overcome the qualities they are dissatisfied with and transform those into the ones that will lead to success.

 How to choose your coaching style?

-If you want to be a good coach, you should be able to listen to clients’ problems in order to get to the root of them.
+If you want to be a good coach, you should be able to listen to clients’ problems to get to the root of them.
 Only then will you be able to identify and implement the best style for an individual that will assist them throughout their self-growth journey.